Frequently Asked Questions

 What is a typical backcountry ski day based from Girdwood like?

-We meet at 8:00-9:00am, go over the day’s weather, avalanche conditions and route plan.
+We typically meet at 8:00 or 9:00am, go over the day’s weather, avalanche conditions and route plan.
 Then we drive to our trailhead which is typically Turnagain Pass, about 25 minutes away.
-I do a safety briefing and an avalanche beacon drill.
+We do a safety briefing and an avalanche beacon drill.
 Then we enjoy our day.
 Tour.
 Learn.
 Ski.
 Runs are typically 1,000-3,000 feet.
 Average day is often around 3,000-4,000 verticle feet of skiing and covering 6-8 miles.
 Typically back at the car around 4pm then drive back to Girdwood.
 But we must remain flexible and adapt to weather and conditions... sometimes it makes sense to start at a different time or go to a different area.
 Maybe go earlier and finish earlier when the snowpack is in a springtime stage.
-(I decide on the exact time and location the night before, or the morning of our day).
-It is your day so let me know more about what you want to get out of it and if you have any time restraints.
+(Exact time and location is decided the night before, or even the morning of our day).

 Fitness requirements?